Dick Daniels

-Richard Bernard Daniels (born October 19, 1944) is a former American football defensive back in the National Football League for the Dallas Cowboys and Chicago Bears.
-He played college football at Pacific University.
+Richard Bernard Daniels (born October 19, 1944) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
+He played college football for the Pacific Boxers.

-Early years
+Early life

 Daniels attended Jefferson High School, where he was an honorable-mention All-PIL halfback and a part of two football championship teams.
 He also contributed to his school winning a track championship team.

 He accepted a football scholarship from Pacific University, where he practiced football and track.
 He was a two-time conference champion in the long jump.

 In 1995, he was inducted into the Pacific University Athletic Hall of Fame.

 Dallas Cowboys

-Daniels was signed as an undrafted free agent by the Dallas Cowboys after the 1966 NFL Draft.
+Daniels was signed as an undrafted free agent by the Dallas Cowboys after the 1966 NFL draft.
 On September 29, he was placed on the taxi squad, before being activated to play in 4 games.
 He was a part of the 1967 NFL Championship Game known as the "Ice Bowl".

 In 1968, he was out for 4 weeks after being injured in pre-season, but came back to move Mel Renfro to right cornerback and start 6 games at free safety.
 He was waived on September 18, 1969.